-A great way to keep all this stuff together is to invest in a knitting bag.
+A great way to keep all this stuff together is to invest in a project bag.

-It doesn’t have to be expensive, I have many from wire baskets, to cotton totes that keep my projects together.
+It doesn’t have to be expensive, there are many ways to create yarn storage, I have many from wire baskets, to cotton totes that keep my projects together.

 I also have a printed canvas pouch to keep my knitting accessories inside, so I don’t lose anything.